dgrnbrg/vim-redl/README.markdown

 The short answer is because the JVM is slow.

-The first time you load a Clojure file from any given project, foreplay.vim sets about trying to determine your class path, leveraging either `lein classpath` or `mvn dependency:build-classpath`.
+The first time you load a Clojure file from any given project, redl.vim sets about trying to determine your class path, leveraging either `lein classpath` or `mvn dependency:build-classpath`.
 This takes a couple of seconds or so in the best case scenario, and potentially much longer if it